 This article will examine several possible causes of a heart rate that is jumping up and down, beginning with some structural and electrical disorders of the heart.
 It will also detail some possible behavioral and environmental causes, such as stress and dehydration, and explain when a person should contact a doctor.

-Tachycardia means that an adult’s heart rate is over 100 bpm.
+Tachycardia means that an adult’s heart rate is

 There are several types of tachycardia.
 The sections below will look at some of these in more detail.